cockroachdb/docs/v21.2/node-shutdown.md

 <div style="text-align: center;"><img src="{{ 'images/v21.2/decommission-scenario3.2.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>

-To successfully decommission a node in this cluster, you need to **add a 6th node**.
+To successfully decommission a node in this cluster, you need to **add a 6th node** (or reduce the replication factor on the table).
 The decommissioning process can then complete:

 <div style="text-align: center;"><img src="{{ 'images/v21.2/decommission-scenario3.3.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>
 </section>